AdoNunes/DiscordAlertsTrader/README.md

 - Supporting manual trade execution through prompts if `auto_trade` is set to False in `config.ini`.

-**Currently, version control for analysts portfolio is from server BullTrades.[you can see all historical stats]** **Current Discord servers being used**:
+**Current Discord servers being used**:
 - TradeProElite (good timing, profitable strategies): [invite link](https://tradeproelite.memberful.com/referral/vedpmz8)
 - BullTrades (good for shorting, see historical trades in the package): [invite link](https://bulltrades.net/?ref=ndrjogi)